-FASTTRACK Admissions
+FASTTRACK Admission

 South Dakota’s Public University Direct Admissions Program

-• Black Hills State University, Main Campus – Spearfish
+• Black Hills State University – Spearfish

-• Black Hills State University – Rapid City
+• Black Hills State University – Rapid City (non-residential)

 • Northern State University – Aberdeen